sympy/sympy/doc/src/guides/solving/solve-diophantine-equation.md

 ### Specify the Order of Symbols in the Result

 We recommend you specify the order of symbols in the result to avoid confusion.
-Use the `syms` parameter and pass it a tuple (or list) of symbols to ensure the result will be in that order.
+Use the `syms` parameter and pass it a tuple or list of symbols to ensure the result will be in that order, for example `syms=my_syms`, as in the examples on this page.

 ### Limitations